 Recommending Fly Fishing Equipment

 When packing your equipment it is recommended you choose a rod that is between eight and nine feet, with a four to six weight line.
 If you plan to be fishing in the fall, bring large sized nymphs and/or streamers.
-Full sinking lines are another item that can prove to be quite helpful.
-There are a number of areas where wading is prime so you'll want to be sure you have your chest waders with you.
+There are a number of areas where wading is permitted so you’ll want to be sure you have your chest waders with you.